jdtsmith/autoftp/README.md

 long-option-with-value-name: value
 ```

-with one option per line (omitting the leading dashes).
-No quote marks are required in the values.
-Options passed via the command line override & extend file-based options.
+with one option per line (omitting the leading dashes).  **Do not include string quote marks around values.**  Options passed via the command line override & extend file-based options.

 ### Examples